div-donis/cutscope/README.md

 `username: 'testuser' password: 'testuser'`

-This build is still in development.
+This build is in development.
 Feel free to contact me or make pull requests.